 Research that requires or involves the use of animals (defined as any organism of the Kingdom Animalia, excluding humans) in any way, even though the ultimate aim may be to replace their use, will not be supported.

-Animal Free Research UK will not support the use of any animal-derived biomaterials (such as foetal calf serum (FCS), animal-derived antibodies, collagen, trypsin etc.) for any reason.
+Animal Free Research UK will not support the use of any animal-derived biomaterials (such as foetal calf serum (FCS), animal-derived antibodies, collagen, trypsin etc.) during a project for any reason.
 We have published a website where you can search for FCS-free media for many cell types – www.fcs-free.org.

 How to Apply

 We have moved to an online application process

 We only accept applications through our online application portal.
 You will need to register for an account, which will allow you to return and edit your application at any stage before submission.
 There is no need to send us a hard (printed) copy of the application or other associated documentation.